Probate Genealogy Research into Missing Beneficiaries

 Why Have Gengenie Research Contacted You?

-Have you been contacted by Gengenie Research with regards to an estate, if so our Probate Genealogy Research has indicated that you may be entitled to a share of the estate.
+If you have been contacted by Gengenie Research with regards to an estate, our Probate Genealogy Research has indicated that you may be entitled to a share of the estate.
+Gengenie Research specialise in probate research and heir hunting.

 Estates which come to our attention may have been sitting on the Queens and Lord Treasures Remembrancer List (QLTR) or The Bona Vacantia List (TSoL) for many years or we may have been referred a case by a Lawyer, Solicitor or a member of the public who knew the deceased.